-Except as disclosed in this statement, no director who held office at the end of the financial year had interests in shares, debentures, warrants or share options of the Company, or of related corporations, either at the beginning, or at the end of the financial year.
+Except as disclosed in this statement, no director who held office at the end of the financial year had interests in shares, debentures, warrants or share options of the Company, or of related corporations, either at the beginning of the financial year, or date of appointment if later, or at the end of the financial year.

-There were no changes in any of the above mentioned interests in the Company between the end of the financial year and 21 April 2016.
+There were no changes in any of the above mentioned interests in the Company between the end of the financial year and 21 April 2017.